By Christian Munafo

 - Path to profitability if not yet profitable

-While most sophisticated, institutional grade investors will maintain discipline during all market cycles, these market developments combined with participation of less experienced investors has increased competition for the most attractive opportunities.
-This results in an increase of valuations across the market, which often includes lower quality companies.
+While most sophisticated, institutional-grade investors will maintain discipline during all market cycles, these market developments combined with the participation of less experienced investors have increased competition for the most attractive opportunities.
+This results in an increase of valuations across the market, which often includes lower-quality companies.
 In this situation, discriminating investors will often win; others may not be as successful.